Brownells - Changing An AR-15 Barrel

 What is the correct torque range for an AR-15 barrel nut?

-The AR-15 barrel nut should be torqued between 30 and 80 foot-pounds.
-The primary goal during this process is to achieve proper alignment of the gas tube indexing holes with the receiver.
+The recommended torque range for an AR-15 barrel nut is between 30 and 80 foot-pounds.
+The primary goal is to achieve proper alignment of the gas tube port while staying within this range.

 What tools are essential for changing an AR-15 barrel?